elastic/elasticsearch-specification/README.md

-  spec-dangling-types  Generate the dangling types rreport setup            Install dependencies for contrib target clean-dep        Clean npm dependencies contrib          Pre contribution target help             Display help
+  spec-dangling-types  Generate the dangling types rreport setup            Install dependencies for contrib target clean-dep        Clean npm dependencies transform-expand-generics  Create a new schema with all generics expanded transform-to-openapi  Generate the OpenAPI definition from the compiled schema filter-for-serverless  Generate the serverless version from the compiled schema dump-routes      Create a new schema with all generics expanded contrib          Pre contribution target lint-docs        Lint the OpenAPI documents lint-docs-serverless  Lint only the serverless OpenAPI document help             Display help
 ```